Depp and Heard face uncertain career prospects after trial

 “From a reputation-management perspective, there can be no winners,” he said.
 “They’ve bloodied each other up.
 It becomes more difficult now for studios to hire either actor because you’re potentially alienating a large segment of your audience who may not like the fact that you have retained either Johnny or Amber for a specific project because feelings are so strong now.”

-Heard, who attended court Wednesday and was stoic while the verdict was read, said she was heartbroken by what she described as a setback for women in general.
+Heard, who attended court Wednesday and was stoic while the verdict was read, said she’s heartbroken by what she described as a setback for women in general.

 “I’m even more disappointed with what this verdict means for other women.
 It’s a setback.
 It sets back the clock to a time when a woman who spoke up and spoke out could be publicly humiliated.
 It sets back the idea that violence against women is to be taken seriously,’’ she said in a statement posted on her Twitter account.